MilanDonhowe/MilanDonhowe.github.io/pages/portfolio.md

 ### **A Slimy Quest (Gamemaker Studio 1.4)**
 ![Image of Slimy Character falling down](https://raw.githubusercontent.com/MilanDonhowe/HybridAdventure/master/sprites/gifs/playerREADME%20(1).gif)

 A mix of a basic platforming and pong game.
-Made in 1 month for the 2018 GitHub GameOFF.
-My game tied for 19th overall out of 328 entries.
-Most notably I also scored 11th place for Theme Interpretation.
+Made in 1 month for the 2018 GitHub GameOFF.  **My game placed 19th overall out of 328 entries**.
+Most notably I also scored 11th place for the category of Theme Interpretation.
 The Game's source code may be [viewed here](https://github.com/MilanDonhowe/SlimyQuest), the entry for the GameOff can be [viewed here](https://itch.io/jam/game-off-2018/rate/334522) and if you wish, [you can play it here](https://milandonhowe.itch.io/a-slimy-quest).

 ### **Dolt's Home (Unity 3D)**